ghackenberg/kurs-systems-engineering/Folien/03_Verifikationen_und_Störungen/Folien.md

 ---

-TODO Folie zu den unterschiedlichen bounds-check bounds-check-pattern
+TODO Folie zu bounds-check-pattern (always less than, always greater than, always inside bounds, always outside bounds)

 ---

-TODO Folie zu den unterschiedlichen trigger-response trigger-pattern
+TODO Folie zu trigger-pattern (whenever is true, becomes true, becomes true and stays true for at least, becomes true and stays true for at most, becomes true and stays true for between)

 ---

-TODO Folie zu den unterschiedlichen trigger-response delay-pattern
+TODO Folie zu delay-pattern (with no delay, with a delay of at most, with a delay of between)

 ---

-TODO Folie zu den unterschiedlichen trigger-response response-pattern
+TODO Folie zu response-pattern (must be true, must stay true for at least, must stay true for at most, must stay true for between, must stay true until)

 ---

-TODO Typischer Anwendungsfall von Bounds-Check Logical Assessments, Trigger-Response Temporal Assessments, und Custom Logical Assessments.
+TODO Folie zu typischen Anwendungsfällen

 ---